Fill out property insurance forms

 Underwriting

-The process by which an insurance company evaluates the risk of insuring a person or property and determines whether to offer coverage and at what premium rate.
+The process an insurance company uses to evaluate the risk of a potential client to determine if they are eligible for coverage and what the premium should be.

 Endorsement

-An amendment or addition to an existing insurance policy that changes the terms, adds coverage, or excludes certain risks from the original policy.
+An amendment or addition to an insurance policy that changes the original terms, such as adding extra coverage for specific equipment or events.